 My impression is that this false equivalence is symptomatic of the biased pain researchers who developed the IASP definition of central sensitization (the IASP Task Force on Taxonomy).
 From what I can tell, there were no Task Force members who had the expertise to make such an assertion.

 Instead, this perspective also betrays a gross disinterest in how the brain uniquely mediates pain perception.

 (iv) The IASP taxonomy comes with an important caveat: “It is important to emphasize…that the terms have been developed for use in clinical practice rather than for experimental work, physiology, or anatomical purposes.”

 And now comes the most popular use of the term…

 3. A Hypothetical Umbrella Term

 A term used to describe any type of change within the CNS that could lead to enhanced pain perception.
 This use of the term reflects a very limited understanding of Woolf’s original concept and limited understanding of chronic pain physiology, yet it is the most popular use of the term as the putative mechanism underlying the dubious “central sensitivity syndrome.”
 I strongly believe that this is the most harmful misuse of the term and I’ll be going into some detail about how this came to pass.

 How Did We Get Here?

 To understand how the ideas of central sensitization have evolved and mutated, our next step is to revisit the original phenomenon.
-In Part 2, I will describe the findings Woolf’s original paper so you can understand the basic phenomenon for yourself.
+In Part 2, I will describe the findings of Woolf’s original paper so you can understand the basic phenomenon.